 3. Make an Irresistible Offer

 One mistake many business owners make when it comes to the things we’ll be discussing in this section is thinking they are making compromises and sacrifices that are hurting the brand financially.

-In reality, offering consumers an “irresistible offer” is all about reducing purchasing anxiety through various means to help them have an easier time trusting your services and products so that they will be much more likely to buy from you instead of your competitors.
+In reality, offering consumers an “irresistible offer” is all about reducing purchasing anxiety through various means to help them have an easier time trusting your services and products.
+So they will be much more likely to buy from you instead of your competitors.